 Planning has commenced for a range of further works:

-The New South Wales Government is progressively developing business cases for each element of this initiative.
+The NSW Government completed the Newell Highway Corridor Strategy in June 2019 and is progressively developing business cases for each element of this initiative.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).